Pertussis

 Factsheet

-Pertussis is a highly infectious bacterial disease involving the lungs and airways.
-It is also known as whooping cough.
+Whooping cough, also known as pertussis, is a highly infectious bacterial disease involving the lungs and airways.
 It is caused by bacteria in the mouth, nose and throat of an infected person.

 Symptoms of pertussis